iforgotmysocks/CaravanAdventures/Wiki/2 Camping.md

 # Camping / Automatic Camp Setup

-Camping is an important part when it comes to long distance journeys and to make it more enjoyable, this mod gives your pawns the ability to settle without dropping all their items all over the place, to set up a camp for themselves which includes various types of tents, preapplied jobs, zones and other features and the ability to night travel if need be.
+Camping is an important part when it comes to long distance journeys and to make it more enjoyable, this mod gives your pawns the ability to settle without dropping all their items all over the place, to set up a camp for themselves which includes various types of tents, pre-applied jobs, zones and other features and the ability to night travel if need be.

 <img src="Images\Settle.png" alt="Settle"/>